-Wed 4 Mar 2026 08:30-16:30
+Wed 4 Mar 2026

 Shaping POCT delivery

 POCT is transforming diagnostics and pathways in line with the NHS 10-year health plan and the move into neighbourhood, primary and community care.
-This one-day forum brings together POCT leads, pathology managers, senior biomedical scientists and clinical service managers.
-This is a great opportunity for you to share practical strategies for scaling services, strengthening governance, achieving accreditation and meeting the rising demand across hospital, community and private healthcare settings.
+This one-day forum brought together POCT leads, pathology managers, senior biomedical scientists and clinical service managers.
+This was a great opportunity for you to share practical strategies for scaling services, strengthening governance, achieving accreditation and meeting the rising demand across hospital, community and private healthcare settings.

-You can expect a highly interactive day, with case-study presentations, expert-led Q&A, peer-led discussion groups and dedicated networking time in the exhibition hall.
+A highly interactive day, with case-study presentations, expert-led Q&A, peer-led discussion groups and dedicated networking time in the exhibition hall.

 Sponsored by: